GaniPerez/MRI_PD_TensorFlow/README.md

 ## Final Thoughts

 Please let me know if there are any problems working with this project.
-This project is a lot of "firsts" for me (first python project, first time using github, first machine learning project, etc.) so I am happy to fix anything that doesn't work correctly.
+I can primarily be reached at gani.perez@gmail.com.